-Are All of the Highest Paying Dividend Stocks High Risk? - Cabot Wealth Network
+Are All of the Highest-Paying Dividend Stocks High Risk? - Cabot Wealth Network

 Hidden Gems

-Lastly, there’s one group of high paying dividend stocks that income investors often overlook: turnaround stocks.
+Lastly, there’s one group of the highest-paying dividend stocks that income investors often overlook: turnaround stocks.
 Turnaround situations can be a great way to find relatively low risk, high paying dividend stocks—and they’re usually a great value to boot.
-The highest paying dividend stocks in the portfolio of my premium advisory, Cabot Dividend Investor, are all turnaround situations today.

-My favorite of the bunch is Mattel (MAT), which I recommended to my members a little over a year ago.
-Mattel is in the midst of a turnaround after several years of abysmal performance, which you can see below.

-The company’s turnaround plan includes forward-thinking initiatives like a line of more diverse Barbie dolls, tapping a well-known designer as the chief creative at Fisher Price, and launching a startup-like workshop that dreams up and quickly prototypes new tech toys.
-Results are beginning to show but the company is still mid-turnaround, so it’s yielding a generous 5.5%.

-Note: This article was originally published on November 3, 2016 and is periodically updated.